-Just a few miles down the road lies Graveyard Field, one of the Parkway’s more popular destinations.
+Just a few miles down the road lies Graveyard Fields, one of the Parkway’s more popular destinations.
 Take the short trail (just a quarter of a mile or so, plus a few staircases) to Second Falls.
 This gorgeous waterfall looks amazing in fall when surrounded by colorful foliage, yet enchanting all the same anytime of the year.
 Note: There is also a longer trail to the Upper Falls (about 3 miles) although it is rocky and steep and best suited for avid hikers with a few hours to spare.
-Begins at Milepost 418.8.
+Hike begins at Milepost 418.8.

 Where to eat

 Depending on whether you are planning an early morning or sunset hike, there are a number of great options in Asheville.
 Rated one of the South’s best foodie destinations, Asheville draws in many tourists for the food scene alone.
 Here are a few options to consider.

 Breakfast – Biscuit Head (giant cathead biscuits and gravy flights), All Day Darling (Great coffee and pastries)

 Lunch – Apollo Flame Bistro (Tasty Greek food), Chai Pani (Great Indian lunch thalis), Andaaz (upscale Indian buffet)